Home Gardening Understanding Plant Nutrients

 Secondary Macronutrients

 Secondary macronutrients include calcium (Ca), magnesium (Mg), and sulfur (S).
-These are as vital as the primary macronutrients but are needed in smaller amounts.
+These play a vital role similar to the primary macronutrients, though plants need them in smaller amounts.

-Calcium strengthens plant cells and helps with the uptake of other nutrients.
+Calcium strengthens plant cells and helps uptake other nutrients.
 Magnesium is part of the chlorophyll molecule, thus crucial for photosynthesis.
 Sulfur aids in the production of specific amino acids and enzymes.

 Micronutrients: Small But Mighty